The Culinary Institute of America: History

-The New Haven Restaurant Institute was founded on May 22, 1946 in New Haven, Connecticut as a vocational training school for returning World War II veterans.
-It was organized by the New Haven Restaurant Association, who positioned Frances Roth and Katharine Angell to lead and develop the school.
+The New Haven Restaurant Institute was founded by New Haven attorney Frances Roth and Katharine Angell on May 22, 1946 in New Haven, Connecticut as a vocational training school for returning World War II veterans.
 It was the first culinary college in the United States.
 With assistance from Yale University, the school purchased the Davies mansion in New Haven's Prospect Hill neighborhood.
 The first class consisted of sixteen students and the faculty included a dietitian, a baker, and a chef.
 In 1947 the school was renamed the Restaurant Institute of Connecticut to reflect its growing repute; the school's name was changed again to the Culinary Institute of America in 1951.

 Enrollment grew to approximately 1,000 students by 1969, beyond the capacity of its original campus, so the school purchased the St. Andrew-on-Hudson Jesuit novitiate in Hyde Park, New York in 1970.
 In 1971, the college began awarding associate degrees, and opened its doors in Hyde Park in the following year.
 From 1974 to 1979, the school built three residence halls, a culinary library, a career planning center, and a learning resources center.
 From 1982 to 1984, the American Bounty and Caterina de' Medici Restaurants and St. Andrew's Café opened.
 In 1984, the school's continuing education center (later named the J. Willard Marriott Education Center) opened, and the school improved its teaching kitchens and constructed an experimental kitchen and food laboratory.
 In 1990, the school opened a baking and pastry facility, named two years later as the Shunsuke Takaki School of Baking and Pastry.
 In 1993, the school opened its Conrad N. Hilton Library and began offering bachelor's degree programs.
 In 1995, the school's first branch campus opened, the Culinary Institute of America at Greystone in St. Helena, California.
 In 1998, the Student Recreation Center was opened.

+The Apple Pie Bakery Café opened in 2000, and the Colavita Center opened the following year.
+More residence halls were built at the school's Hyde Park campus in 2004.
+In 2005, Anton Plaza opened in Hyde Park while the Ventura Center for Menu Research and Development opened in St. Helena.
+On April 23, 2008, the school's teachers' union approved a vote of no confidence regarding CIA president Tim Ryan, the result was 85 to 9 against him.
+A thirteen-item list of complaints included outdated technology, poor-quality classes, and bad dining hall meals.
+Ryan later met with union representatives and described coming improvements in scheduling and curriculum.
+Immediately after the faculty's vote of no confidence, the board of trustees unanimously voted in support of Ryan and extended his contract.
+In the course of the controversy, the school prevented the campus newspaper, La Papillote, from writing about the issue, which prompted its editor to resign.
+Administrators later apologized and reportedly allowed a full report in the paper's next issue.